BiCMat Team

 LinkedIn, Google Scholar

-Golshan is currently a PhD student in a joint research program with the BiCMat and Food Process Engineering groups, focused on developing, designing, and engineering bio-soft materials to address challenges in food packaging.
+Golshan focuses on developing, designing, and engineering bio-soft materials to address challenges in food packaging.
 She earned her master’s in Food science from Shahid Beheshti University of Medical Sciences, specializing in structured emulsions to replace trans and saturated fats in whipped creams.
 Before starting her PhD at UBC, Golshan volunteered at UBC’s Bioproducts Institute, where she investigated the use of Pickering emulsions to encapsulate oat oil with cellulose derivatives.
 Outside of research, she enjoys camping, swimming, and exploring cozy local cafes

 LinkedIn